dmlc/ps-lite/guide/README.md

 ### Zero-copy communication

 In default, both `Push` and `Pull` will first copy the data so that the user program can write or delete data immediately.
-In some situation, the memcpy overhead is expensive, we can then use `ZPush` and `ZPull` to do zero-copy data communication ([example_c](example_c.cc)):
+In situations where the overhead of memcpy is expensive, we can then use `ZPush` and `ZPull` to do zero-copy data communication ([example_c](example_c.cc)):

 ```c++